 Conductor bars, cable festoons, and cable reels are used to transfer power from the building supply to the runway, bridge, and hoist trolley.

-At Progressive Crane, we work hand-in-hand with our customers to design and build overhead crane systems for their unique challenges and lifting needs.
+At Progressive Crane and FHS, Inc. we work hand-in-hand with our customers to design and build overhead crane systems for their unique challenges and lifting needs.
 We understand that no two projects are alike, so we give special consideration to each component in our cranes to make sure they're designed and built for proper functionality and longevity.

 There are three main types of overhead crane electrification: conductor bars, festoon systems (shown here), and cable reels.

 One of the most important components of an overhead crane system is the electrification system.
 Admittedly, overhead crane electrification can be one of the more complex subject matters.
 With different types of electrification systems available, and different varieties that exist for each type of system, it can be difficult to determine which electrification method is best for powering your overhead crane.

 - Define terms related to overhead crane electrification

 - Breakdown and explain the three main types of overhead crane electrification: